ThatManny/celestial-chill-slot/README.md

 # 🎰 Celestial Chill

-**Celestial Chill** is a Megaways-style digital slot game designed for Stake Engine.
+**Celestial Chill** is a Megaways-style digital slot game designed for the Stake Engine.
 It features cascading reels, icy angelic themes, and a cartoonish visual style centered around frozen feathers, divine phoenixes, and celestial energy.

 ---